The Hartle-Hawking-Israel state on stationary black hole spacetimes: Introduction

-\init In this paper we consider a free quantized Klein-Gordon field in a spacetime $(M, \rg)$ containing a stationary black hole.
-It was conjectured by Hartle and Hawking \cite{HH} and Israel \cite{I} that a free Klein-Gordon quantum field admits a ground state $\omega_{\rm HHI}$, called the {\em Hartle-Hawking-Israel state}, whose restriction to the exterior region of the black hole is a thermal state at the Hawking temperature $T_{\rm H}= \kappa(2\pi)^{-1}$, where $\kappa$ is the surface gravity of the black hole.
+In this paper we consider a free quantized Klein-Gordon field in a spacetime $(M, \rg)$ containing a stationary bifurcate Killing horizon.
+The problem we are interested in originates from the works by Hartle and Hawking \cite{HH} and Israel \cite{I}.

-The physical motivation was that the stationary black hole spacetime $(M, \rg)$ describes the final state of the collapse of a massive object, and that the quantum Klein-Gordon field will eventually settle down to the ground state $\omega_{\rm HHI}$.
-The fact that $\omega_{\rm HHI}$ is a thermal state at Hawking temperature in the exterior of the black hole is then viewed as a justification of the Hawking radiation.
+Hartle and Hawking considered a free Klein-Gordon field in the Schwarzschild spacetime, and used formal path integral arguments to construct a distinguished Feynman propagator, which essentially amounts to constructing a distinguished state.
+This Feynman propagator is obtained by Wick rotation arguments, from a corresponding inverse for an elliptic operator.
+They showed that the state obtained from this formal procedure is a thermal state in the exterior region (or right wedge) at Hawking temperature $T_{\rm H}= \kappa(2\pi)^{-1}$, where $\kappa$ is the surface gravity of the horizon.
+Israel discussed the extension of this state to the left wedge of the Kruskal extension of the Schwarzschild spacetime.
+We refer the reader to \cite[Chap.
+5]{W} for a more detailed discussion.

-The first construction of the HHI state in the double wedge region of the Kruskal spacetime is due to Kay \cite{K3}.
+The first rigorous construction of this so-called Hartle-Hawking-Israel (HHI) state in the double wedge region of the Kruskal spacetime is due to Kay \cite{K3}.
 This construction was valid for any temperature, the resulting state being an example of a {\em double KMS state}.

-Later on Kay and Wald \cite{KW} adressed the question of the extendability of the HHI state from the double wedge region to the black hole interior.
-In particular they introduced the definition of spacetimes with a {\em bifurcate Killing horizon} and gave a first rigorous definition of the notion of {\em Hadamard states}.
+Later on Kay and Wald \cite{KW} and Kay \cite{K4} made a systematic study of states for linear scalar quantum fields in a globally hyperbolic spacetime with a bifurcate Killing horizon.
+They gave a rigorous definition of the {\em Hadamard condition} and emphasized its importance in this context.

-They proved that some subalgebra of the free field algebra admits at most one quasi-free state which is both invariant under the Killing isometries and Hadamard near the blackhole horizon.
-If such a state exists, Kay and Wald proved moreover that it is a thermal state at the Hawking temperature in the exterior region.
+They constructed subalgebras $\mathcal{A}$, resp. $\mathcal{A}^{L/R}$ of the free field algebra which are in some sense attached to the horizon resp. to its left/right portions, and showed that all states which are both invariant under the Killing isometries and Hadamard near the horizon have the same restriction to these subalgebras.
+This restriction must moreover be a KMS state (with respect to the Killing vector field generating the horizon) at the Hawking temperature on the right algebra $\mathcal{A}^{R}$.

+They also showed non-existence results in suitable globally hyperbolic regions of the maximally extended Schwarzschild-de Sitter and Kerr spacetimes, (which both contain bifurcate Killing horizons), by proving that there does not exist {\em any} invariant state (not necessarily KMS) which is of Hadamard form near the horizon.
+(In the case of the Kerr spacetime the result needs a physically reasonable, but still unproved hypothesis of existence of some superradiant solutions of the wave equation.)